31 Days of Gore: Mahakaal (1993)

 The Ramsey Brothers have made more than 30 horror films in India, which epitomize the lower depths of 1980s Bollywood sleaze and gore, but which have secured their place in Hindi cinema’s hall of fame as the pioneers of horror.

 The first act of Mahakaal is almost a carbon copy of the original Freddy film.
 Instead of high school teens, the leading characters are college students who are played by full grown adults.
-The biggest deviation in the first thirty minutes, other than the dancing, is the inclusion of a street gang which attempts to rape the main character.
-The crime is averted by a hilariously choreographed martial arts scene, which leaves her understandably shaken.
-Don’t worry, though: the booger-picking Michael Jackson impersonator is quick to cheer the victim up with his silly antics, just what any woman would want following such a trauma.
+The biggest deviation, other than the dancing, is the inclusion of a street gang which attempts to rape the main character.
+The crime is averted by a hilariously choreographed martial arts scene, which leaves the young woman understandably shaken.
+Don’t worry, though: the booger-picking Michael Jackson impersonator is quick to cheer her up with his silly antics, just as any woman would want following such an intense trauma.

 Seconds later you can expect to see a gratuitous dance number set during a picnic on the beach.
-Somehow their pickup truck ends up in the water and they’ll later wonder why it won’t start.
+Somehow their pickup truck ends up in the water and then they wonder why it won’t start.
 Stranded in the middle of nowhere, they decide to check into a nearby hotel.
-That’s where they meet this guy:
+That’s where their nightmare really begins.
+It turns out Shakaal, an evil magician with a familiar bladed glove, is killing these young adults to… well, I don’t know why, but it sure is entertaining.

-Just don’t call it a ripoff.
-Call it a tribute to some of Freddy’s greatest hits.
-The trademark nursery jingle is even here, replicated just a few notes short of a lawsuit.
+So don’t call it a ripoff.
+Call it a tribute to Freddy’s greatest hits.
+Even the trademark nursery jingle is here, replicated just a few notes short of a lawsuit.

 Come back at midnight Central Time for the next movie.